8 Ways to Savor a Winter Weekend in Wilmington and Island Beaches

 Find the Perfect Place to Lay Your Head

-Beachside or downtown, choose from a host of vacation rentals and hotels that accommodate any budget or group.
-Enjoy modern conveniences with a historical backdrop at ARRIVE Wilmington.
-Check in at the library and learn about the elephant that stayed for a day about a century ago.
-Rooms â from couple-sized minis to a family-sized loft â are bright, clean, and filled with small touches such as complimentary bathrobes and Apple TVs.
-As comfortable as those are, be sure to make your way to the landscaped courtyard to enjoy quiet time in an alcove, play a game or relax by one of the outdoor fireplaces.
-And itâs only a few tree-lined blocks from the 2-mile Riverwalk, which meanders along the Cape Fear River.
-Follow it to shops, galleries, and locally owned restaurants and night spots.
+Whether you’re beachside or downtown, choose from a host of vacation rentals and hotels that accommodate any budget or group.
+Enjoy modern conveniences with a historical backdrop at ARRIVE Wilmington, recognized as a 2024 MICHELIN One Key hotel.
+After you check in, be sure to grab a cocktail at the courtyard Gazebo Bar and relax by the firepits.
+Onsite, you’ll find Dram Yard’s intimate dining room, serving elevated Southern cuisine with locally sourced ingredients.
+(Don’t forget to ask about the elephant that stayed for a day about a century ago!).
+The rooms – from couple-sized minis to a family-sized loft – are full of natural light and filled with small touches such as bathrobes and Apple TVs.
+ARRIVE also sits just a few tree-lined blocks from the 2-mile Riverwalk, which meanders along the Cape Fear River.
+You’ll find shops, galleries, and locally owned restaurants and night spots here.

 Order Drinks and Take in a View